RomanCLV/DUAV2023/README.md

 Make sure that `Preferences>Configuration>Performance : GPU memory=256`

-## Install OpenCV-4.x version (latest, failed for us but maybe it will be fix in the futur and can work for you)
+## Install OpenCV-4.x version (failed on a Raspberry3, didn't test on a Raspberry 4)

 ### Installation